-- Using \$7.1 billion (about 40% of the remaining balance) of rainy day fund moneys and about \$6.5 billion from the state's other cash reserves to help balance the budget and preserve key programs during uncertain times.
-This preserves \$11.2 billion in the state's main rainy day fund, about \$2 billion in the General Fund's basic reserve (the Special Fund for Economic Uncertainties), up to \$650 million in the Proposition 98 rainy day fund, and tens of billions of dollars in other state accounts. - Deferring to the legislative policy bill process the Governor's proposal to streamline administrative processes for the Delta Conveyance ("Tunnel") Project.
+- Using \$7.1 billion (about 40% of the remaining balance) of state rainy day fund moneys and about \$6.5 billion from the state's other cash reserves to help balance the budget and preserve key programs during uncertain times.
+(This is similar to the amount of rainy day fund reserves and borrowing in the legislative budget proposal.)
+This preserves \$11.2 billion in the state's main rainy day fund, about \$4.5 billion in the General Fund's basic reserve (the Special Fund for Economic Uncertainties), and tens of billions of dollars in other state accounts. - These numbers are subject to change based on final Department of Finance accounting and "scoring" determinations.